From Local to Global Justice

 One of the greatest moments in human history was the proclamation of the Universal Declaration of Human Rights.
-But some have pointed out the limitations of a mere formal outlining of rights that are not effectively enforced.
+But some have pointed out the limitations of a mere formal outlining of rights that are not adequately enforced.

-the transition from a formal to a substantial equality involved setting forth a list of duties and responsibilities to enforce human rights such as the 2030 Agenda for Sustainable Development’s call for action, which explicitly acknowledges the importance of taking responsibility for the world we live in.
+The transition from a formal to a substantial equality involved setting forth a list of duties and responsibilities to enforce human rights such as the 2030 Agenda for Sustainable Development’s call for action, which explicitly acknowledges the importance of taking responsibility for the world we live in.

 There is an ongoing tension between long-term goals of global environmental balance and sustainability and short-term interests of individual agents and entities, related to fields such as technology and economy.

 Without losing sight of human development needs, if we aim to allocate responsibilities and raise the question regarding fair distribution of costs, we must first acknowledge the environmental overburden imposed by developed countries unto developing and less developed nations.

 We must ask who should be held accountable for more significant financial initiatives aimed at avoiding environmental catastrophes and the devastating outcomes of climate change, and whether it is an ethical duty for the wealthier nations to take the lead.

 When addressing global justice, one of the main challenges lies in global economic inequality, particularly world poverty and the unequal distribution of wealth, which is directly related to all sorts of inequalities, from job opportunities to health outcomes.

 Some contemporary thinkers argue that severe worldwide poverty could have been eradicated decades ago if affluent societies chose to do so.
 This negligence has already been called the “largest crime against humanity ever committed” and given its negative impact on human rights enjoyment and development performance, it begs us to question the very governmental models we abide by and the structural changes required for the problem to be eliminated.